-Instant Pot Gravy is a great way to make a delicious savory gravy when you don’t have drippings and when all your appliances are monopolized with other dishes, like during the holidays.
-You will simply use chicken legs, chicken broth, onions, seasonings and spices to make an amazing gravy worthy of being poured over any mashed potato or protein!
+This Instant Pot Gravy is silky and thick and PACKED with flavor!
+Using your Instant Pot is a great way to make a delicious savory gravy when you don’t have drippings and when all your appliances are monopolized with other dishes, especially during the holidays (pour it over this amazing Homemade Stuffing!!).
+Simply use chicken legs, chicken broth, onions, seasonings and spices to make an amazing gravy worthy of being poured over any mashed potato or protein!

 Instant Pot Gravy Ingredients

 Here are the ingredients that you will need to gather up to make this gravy recipe:

 - Salted butter and Olive Oil- this takes the place of the “fat” from the usual drippings

 - Yellow Onions and Garlic – these aromatics lay a flavor base for the gravy that make ALL THE DIFFERECE!